Sonar: Water velocity measurement

 Special short range sonars have been developed to allow measurements of water velocity.

 Bottom type assessment

 Sonars have been developed that can be used to characterise the sea bottom into, for example, mud, sand, and gravel.
 Relatively simple sonars such as echo sounders can be promoted to seafloor classification systems via add-on modules, converting echo parameters into sediment type.
 Different algorithms exist, but they are all based on changes in the energy or shape of the reflected sounder pings.
 Advanced substrate classification analysis can be achieved using calibrated (scientific) echosounders and parametric or fuzzy-logic analysis of the acoustic data.

 Bathymetric mapping

 Side-scan sonars can be used to derive maps of seafloor topography (bathymetry) by moving the sonar across it just above the bottom.
 Low frequency sonars such as GLORIA have been used for continental shelf wide surveys while high frequency sonars are used for more detailed surveys of smaller areas.

+Hull-mounted multibeam echosounders on large surface vessels produce swathes of bathymetric data in near real time.
+One example, the General Instrument "Seabeam" system, uses a projector array along the keel to ensonify the bottom with a fan beam.
+Signals from a hydrophone array mounted athwartships are processed to synthesize multiple virtual fan beams crossing the projector beam at right angles.

+Sonar imaging

+Creating two and three-dimensional images using sonar data.